 If you have a GA4 property…

-Advertising Features in GA4 are enabled when Google signals data collection is enabled.
+Advertising Features in GA4 are enabled within Google signals data collection.

 If you have a UA property…